 You can discuss why breasts get bigger as you get into puberty.

 Why underage sex is not the right decision and what to do if they feel under pressure from anyone saying they should French kiss or play adult games.

-These are some things we as parents should feel happy that our child wants to discuss with us, their primary models at this stage.
+We as parents should feel happy that our child wants to discuss these things with us, their primary models at this stage.